 On Khan Academy, there are two main ways to practice math skills and “show what you know”: practice tasks and challenges.

 Each practice task focuses on one specific skill.
-When you open a practice task on a skill you haven’t attempted yet, you’ll see a personalized goal at the top right of the window.
-If you achieve this goal, you’ll “level up” from “needs practice” to “practiced.”
+When you open a practice task on a skill, usually, your goal will be to answer five questions correctly.
+If you achieve this goal, you’ll “level up” from needs practice to practiced”.

 Each challenge contains problems on a variety of skills.
-In general, when you answer a problem correctly in a challenge, your level on that skill will go up.
+In general, when you answer a problem correctly in a challenge, your level of that skill will go up.
 If you answer several problems on the same skill incorrectly, your level may go down.
 Challenges help you level up quickly.

 Challenges may contain skills you’ve practiced on Khan Academy as well as skills you haven’t.
 Most of these skills will be from your current mission.

-- For skills you’ve already practiced, our goal is to see whether you’ve retained this knowledge and know when you to apply it.
+- For skills you’ve already practiced, our goal is to see whether you’ve retained this knowledge and know when you need to apply it.